-Rather than having to visit each state site to make surplus lines tax payments, a third-party filer will simplify the payment process by consolidating your taxes and fees into one single invoice, and in turn, make the payments on your behalf.
+Rather than having to visit each state site to make surplus lines tax payments, a third-party filer will simplify the payment process by consolidating your taxes and fees into one single invoice and in turn, make the payments on your behalf.

 Keep in mind not all third-party filers charge the same.
-The company you choose should have transparent and straightforward invoices, so you know exactly what you are being charged for.
+The company you choose should have transparent and straightforward invoices so you know exactly what you are being charged for.
 At InsCipher, we’d be happy to go over invoices with you, whether it’s our invoice or that from another filing company, to help you precisely understand the charges.

 6. Zero Reporting

 When reporting surplus lines taxes, not only do you have to keep track of where you are writing business, but you also need to keep track of where you AREN’T writing business.
-Reporting zero premium to a state is referred to as zero reports or zero reporting, and these can be due either monthly, quarterly, semi-annually, or annually.
+Reporting zero premiums to a state is referred to as zero reports or zero reporting, and these can be due either monthly, quarterly, semi-annually, or annually.
 Your filer should monitor the states where you are surplus lines licensed and, if necessary, file those zero reports automatically.